o19s/elasticsearch-learning-to-rank/README.md

 python -m http.server
 ```

-and browse to the _build/html directory to view the built docs.
+Visit [localhost:8000](http://localhost:8000) and browse to the `_build/html` directory in your browser to view the built docs.

 Docs changes at master will be automatically built and deployed to readthedocs.